mroonga/mroonga/doc/en/source/developer.rst

 We would like to develop in the following procedure.

 1. Create a new ticket and add a description
-2. Discuss in the development meating and update roadmaps
+2. Discuss in the development meeting and update roadmaps
 3. Assign the ticket, and the assignee starts development
 4. Implement features or fix bugs, then push to the repository if needed
 5. Add and run test codes, then push to the repository